Arlanthir/notes/programs/Docker.md

-docker-compose stop     # Stops all containers docker-compose start    # (Re)starts all containers docker-compose rm       # Removes all stopped containers
+docker-compose stop     # Stops all containers docker-compose start    # (Re)starts all containers docker-compose rm       # Removes all stopped containers docker exec -it <container> /bin/bash    # Grab a shell of the container
 ```

 ## Docker stats